mantidproject/mantid/docs/source/algorithms/PaalmanPingsMonteCarloAbsorption-v1.rst

 Three simple shapes are supported: *FlatPlate*, *Cylinder*, and *Annulus*.
 Each shape is defined by the corresponding set of geometric parameters.

+If the shape is left as the default value *Preset*, the algorithm will use the sample and container shapes defined in the workspace.

 Inelastic, quasielastic and elastic measurements are supported, both for direct and indirect geometry instruments.

 *Height* is a common property for the sample and container regardless the shape.